§ 05

 Algeria · vs Argentina 16 Jun · vs Austria 27 Jun · two matchesPan-Arab Habashi House; Lawrence base via Rock Chalk Park

-Algeria plays both of its first two group-stage matches at Arrowhead (the third group game, vs Jordan on 22 June, is at Levi's Stadium in Santa Clara), and bases its training camp at Rock Chalk Park on the University of Kansas campus in Lawrence, KS (45 minutes west of the metro, confirmed by KU Athletics on 19 February 2026).421 Of the seven nations playing group-stage matches at Arrowhead, Algeria has the longest in-city window.
-Between the two KC matches the team has the longest stretch in the metro of any visiting side.
+Algeria plays both of its first two group-stage matches at Arrowhead (the third group game, vs Jordan on 22 June, is at Levi's Stadium in Santa Clara), and bases its training camp at Rock Chalk Park on the University of Kansas campus in Lawrence, KS (45 minutes west of the metro, confirmed by KU Athletics on 19 February 2026).421 Of the seven nations playing group-stage matches at Arrowhead, Algeria spends the most time in the metro.

 The matchday venue strategy: